nark/wire/README.md

 	./configure --prefix=/path

-To change the default user the installation will write files as, run:

-	./configure --with-user=USER

 If you installed OpenSSL in a non-standard path, use the following command example as reference:

 	env CPPFLAGS=-I/usr/local/opt/openssl/include \